-Carnitas (meaning "little meat") is a traditional Latino pork dish made using a French cooking method called "confit", where the meat is slowly deep fried (over several hours) in seasoned hot oil (usually lard).
-Alternatively, you can make Carnitas by cutting the meat in to smaller pieces and then slowly stewing (or braising) the meat, then frying in lard.
+Carnitas (meaning "little meats") are a traditional Latino pork dish made using a French cooking method called "confit", where the meat is slowly deep fried (over several hours) in seasoned heated oil (usually lard).
+Alternatively, you can make Carnitas by slowly stewing (or braising) the meat, then roasting under a hot broiler.
 The Sous Vide produces a tender and juicy meat.
-And then frying the pork will provide the crispy crunch associated with traditional Carnitas.
-After the Carnitas have been fried, allow them to cool and then shred (pull) the pork.
-Lard can be refrigerated for a few weeks or frozen for 6 months and reused across multiple batches of Carnitas.
+After shredding (pulling) the pork is a crispy crunch (associated with traditional Carnitas) by broiling in the oven.
+Mix the au jus back into the meat so that it doesn't taste dried out.

 1 Onion, peeled and quartered